micser/musicco/README.md

 # 📒 Changelog

 ## v3.2.3 (in development)
+* Fixed opening of images in artist bio
 * Clear progress bar when an error occurs loading the playlist
 * Improve css layouts to work with various pixel densities
 * Upgrade to js-cookie 3.0.5